What the experts say

 When your athlete tests positive for a banned substance and you know the athlete is not a cheat, what do you do?
 A report covers a challenge to the test result in this situation.

 Testing an athlete for a drug is no different in principle from a doctor testing a patient for a disease.
-When the result comes back from the lab, the doctor takes into account not just the result of the test but all the other signs, symptoms, patient characteristics, and local factors that help reach a diagnosis.
+When the result comes back from the lab, the doctor considers not just the result of the test but all the other signs, symptoms, patient characteristics, and local factors that help reach a diagnosis.
 WADA could adopt a similar approach to testing for abuse of EPO and other drugs by taking other factors into account.
-For example How much change has there been in the athlete's world ranking recently?
+For example, how much change has there been in the athlete's world ranking recently?
 Have there been any positives recently amongst the athlete's team-mates or compatriots?
-What is the attitude to cheating in the athlete's sport and in the athlete's home country?
-What other test can be ordered on the spot, such as a blood test for hemoglobin concentration or other blood constituents that have unusual levels with EPO abuse?
-By itself, this extra information does not constitute a test for EPO abuse, but in conjunction with the main urine test, it may raise or lower the odds that the athlete is a true positive by a factor of 10 or maybe even 100.
+What is the attitude toward cheating in the athlete's sport and the athlete's home country?
+What other tests can be ordered on the spot, such as a blood test for haemoglobin concentration or other blood constituents that have unusual levels with EPO abuse?
+By itself, this extra information does not constitute a test for EPO abuse, but in conjunction with the main urine test, it may raise or lower the odds that the athlete is a true positive by a factor of 10 or even 100.
 The author concludes that research needs to be done to establish how useful this approach could be.

 A study based on seven healthy males completing step tests examined the influence of metabolic alkalosis through sodium bicarbonate ingestion on pulmonary oxygen (pVO2) uptake, which has two characteristic mechanisms - 'fast' and 'slow'.